Log-in/Sign-up

 AP Summer Institute for AP Statistics, Summer 2022

 I have previously tutored students at the University of Delaware, specializing in statistics, plus mathematics from pre-algebra through calculus.
 I received a Bachelor’s in Linguistics from Penn State University and a Bachelor’s in Biology from the University of Delaware.
 After graduating from the University of Delaware, I worked with a dual appointment as a Research Assistant at Nemours/AI duPont Hospital for Children in the Center for Applied Clinical Genomics, Human Genetics Research Lab, and in the Speech Research Lab, where I was part of teams investigating chromosome 15 duplications in autism and chromosome 3 genetic relationships to unexplained speech delays.
 I left Nemours about thirteen years ago, and shortly afterward began homeschooling my two children.
 As a scientist, giving our kids a foundation in understanding how mathematics and science work was always a priority in our homeschool.
 Before long, I was also teaching local co-op classes in the history of science, labs in chemistry, biology, and genetics, and online classes in physics.
 My kids are veterans of studying AP-level classes with me at home and through PA Homeschoolers, including my youngest son who studied AP Statistics with my predecessor, Mrs. Matheny, and me during the 2020-2021 school year, and Bayesian statistics and data science with me during the 2021-2022 school year.
-Both of my homeschooled children have graduated from homeschooling and gone on to college; my husband and I are empty-nesters, with only my online students here at PAHS left to homeschool!

 The use of statistics is a critical tool in all of the sciences I have researched and taught, but also in correctly interpreting the data we encounter in our everyday world from advertising and sporting events to medical information and political campaigns.
 AP Statistics has a wonderful history here at PAHS, and I really look forward to continuing that tradition as I work with our next generation of critical thinkers in the only AP Stats section built on the tools that gave AP Stats at PAHS it's solid reputation!